EElllii/SWBio_personal_python_ferritins/README.md

+## Investigating the subunit interfaces of ferritin from Archaeoglobus ferritin

 These Python scripts explore the structure of ferritins from the archaea species Archaeoglobus fulgidus and Pyrococcus furiosus using the Bio.PDB package.
 This code should first use the entrez Python module to perform a pairwise alignment of the two proteins.
 Next, the nglview widget is used to create interactive 3D models that can be used to explore the overall structure of the two proteins, as well as a mutated form of A. fulgidus ferritin with a very different structure.